Flights, 5 Nights, 3 Rounds

 The result is a course where each hole is playable by using only a putter, leave your driver and long irons behind, have some fun and make sure to stop off for a drink at the cafe/bar area complete with firepit.

-Address: 400 Avenue Of The Champions, Palm Beach Gardens, Miami, Florida, 33418
+Address: 400 Avenue of the Champions, Palm Beach Gardens, Florida 33418, USA

 Alex